CEDE Import

 The CEDE import workflow requires that you upload CEDE data to AWS as a database artifact.
 A database artifact is a copy of a database that has been saved to a special format for backup, storage, or data transfer.

-The first step is to create a database artifact that contains the CEDE exposure data.
+The first step is to create a database artifact that contains import data.
+The Import API supports importing CEDE exposure data and CEDE reinsurance data.

 The Import API supports importing exposure data from database artifacts in the BAK or MDF file formats.